lewisbooth/new-amp-website/index.md

 # Meta Information
 title: Web Design, CGI & Online Marketing, Stoke-on-Trent
-description: We specialise in web design, CGI and online marketing – based in Stoke-on-Trent.
+description: We specialise in web design, CGI and digital marketing – based in Stoke-on-Trent.
+Call us on 01782 853973 for a free quotation today.
 og-image: home-page.jpg
 ---